gazebosim/gz-sim/tutorials/physics.md

 > [/home/physics_engines/libCustomEngine.so]

-This means that there are plugins on that library, but none of them satisfies the minimum requirement of features needed to run an Ignition Gazebo simulation.
+This means that there are plugins on that library, but none of them satisfies the minimum requirement of features needed to run an Gazebo simulation.
 Be sure to implement all the necessary features.

 > Failed to load a valid physics engine from